photodow/wiki-helpers/README.md

 ---

-### Sidebar navigation by categories
+### Categories

-Categorizes the files by what folders they live in and generates a categorized navigation within the `_Sidebar.md` file.
+Categorizes the files by what folders they live in and generates a categorized navigation wherever you place the template placeholder.

 - Categorized by folder names.
 - Case sensitive folders.
 - Replaces dashes with spaces.
+- Lists out links by category.

 #### Usage